 The US Marine Corps soldiers have rightfully managed to earn a reputation as well-aimed marksmen, they confirm their ability to shoot well since the creation of the corps in 1775.
 Specialists note that it is the marines' snipers that are best at mastering their skills, in comparison with other representatives of the American armed forces.
 It is for this reason that the decision of the Marine Corps to switch to the new compact semi-automatic sniper rifles M101A1 attracted great attention of military experts and journalists.

-The new semi-automatic rifle with German roots, responsible for its creation was the world-famous German company Heckler & Koch, which will replace the classic M110 sniper rifle.
-In turn, another Mk 13 Mod 7 sniper rifle in the Marine Corps will replace the single-shot M40 rifle with a longitudinally sliding rotary bolt.
-This rifle will receive a new cartridge .300 Winchester Magnum, presented in the same caliber 7,62-mm, but with a sleeve length 67 mm, which makes the ammunition much more powerful.
-The initial flight speed of such a bullet exceeds 1000 m / s, and the effective aiming range increases to 1200 meters.
-At the same time, the use of old 7,62-mm cartridges in the new CSASS semi-automatic rifle has caused some concern about the effectiveness of using this rifle as a sniper platform.
+A new semi-automatic rifle with German roots, the world-famous German company Heckler & Koch was responsible for its creation, will replace the classic M110 sniper rifle.
+In turn, another Mk 13 Mod 7 sniper rifle will replace the M40 single-shot bolt-action rifle in the Marine Corps.
+This rifle will receive the new .300 Winchester Magnum cartridge, presented in the same 7,62 mm caliber, but with a 67 mm long sleeve, which makes the ammunition much more powerful.
+The initial flight speed of such a bullet exceeds 1000 m / s, and the effective aiming range is increased to 1200 meters.
+At the same time, the use of old 7,62-mm cartridges in the new CSASS semi-automatic sniper rifle caused some concern about the effectiveness of using this rifle as a sniper platform.

-The new American sniper rifle M101A1, which was created by the designers of Heckler & Koch, is characterized by increased mortality precisely due to the use of cartridges of the caliber 7,62 mm.
-Such cartridges have a large stopping effect, compared with traditional rifle weapons US Army cartridge caliber 5,56 mm.
+The new American M101A1 sniper rifle, which was created by the designers of Heckler & Koch, is distinguished by increased lethality precisely due to the use of 7,62 mm caliber cartridges.
+Such cartridges have a greater stopping effect in comparison with the traditional for small arms weapons US Army cartridge caliber 5,56 mm.
 In addition to the greater stopping power, the 7,62-mm cartridges are also distinguished by their better penetration ability, which becomes especially relevant in modern realities when the United States returns to the era of confrontation with large armies.
 A hypothetical military confrontation with China or Russia automatically suggests that soldiers in bulletproof vests with well-developed personal protective equipment will meet the Americans on the battlefield.
 Under these conditions, the old 7,62X51 NATO cartridge, which was adopted by the alliance countries in the 1954 year, becomes relevant again.

 Today, cartridges of the 7,62 mm caliber, which have a high degree of kinetic effect on the enemy and have sufficient lethal force, are often associated in the USA with rifles in the style of the famous Soviet Kalashnikov assault rifle, the creator of which would have turned 100 years this year.
 Comparing the American AR-15 assault rifle and the Soviet AK-47 assault rifle, we can highlight several of the most noticeable differences between the two rifle systems.
 Since the American AR-15 rifle under the 5,56 mm caliber cartridge is a more accurate and light weapon (with the same number of rounds), AK, in turn, is traditionally famous for its reliability and great destructive force and stopping action of the 7,62 mm bullet, while losing weight and effective firing range.